wandb/weave/docs/docs/guides/core-types/evaluations.md

 First, define a [Dataset](/guides/core-types/datasets) or list of dictionaries with a collection of examples to be evaluated.
 These examples are often failure cases that you want to test for, these are similar to unit tests in Test-Driven Development (TDD).

-### Define a scoring function
+### Defining scoring functions

-Then, define a list of scoring functions.
-Each function should take an example and a `model_output`, and return a dictionary with the scores.
+Then, create a list of scoring functions.
+These are used to score each example.
+Each function should have a `model_output` and optionally, other inputs from your examples, and return a dictionary with the scores.

 Scoring functions need to have a `model_output` keyword argument, but the other arguments are user defined and are taken from the dataset examples.
 It will only take the neccessary keys by using a dictionary key based on the argument name.